mammhoud/code-quest-interview/README.md

-# Code Quest Interview Project
+# Code Quest Interview Question Project

 This project is a complete Django application built with **Django REST Framework** and **Django Ninja**, featuring advanced admin customization using **Django Unfold**, along with a secure JWT token management system including token rotation and revocation to support advanced authentication scenarios.